 MYRTE is me and I am Myrte.
 After drawing a little kingfisher in 2008 I couldn’t stop drawing birds.
-I had been working as a fashion designer for commercial fashion brands for ten years this new passion came at the right time.
 For MYRTE I can unite my love for textiles and nature with design and home decor.
 I now draw my birds from my studio.
 I have lunch with the blackbird, and hear the jackdaws discuss heavy topics on my studio roof.
 I am very grateful that I can share my love for nature with other people.
-It is my dedication to nature.
-I only draw the birds that come to me; the ones I meet personally.
+It is my ode to nature.
+I only draw the birds and animals that come to me; the ones I meet personally.
 I dive into their world and lifestyle and write a little story about them.

 How to pronounce my name?
 It is not like Myrtle- I am sorry that would be too easy.
 The Y is like the i in ‘mitt’. and the TE is like a sigh.
 Put a feather on the table and try to move it my saying TE to it.
 Then you have it.
 The R is another story.
 It is a french R. But I will accept alternatives as it is pretty difficult.
 My Last name.
 Duh, but without Homer Simpson’s surprised twist to it.
 And then the difficult part ZEEUW.
 It looks harder than it is: Zay-w.
 Forget the U. That’s it; Mirtteh Duh Zayw.
 You got it!
 My name was derived from a plant.
 Hence my logo with the little shrub!